Democratic Party For the People: Second iteration

-In year 2019, Constitutional Democratic Party of Japan tried to absorb Democratic Party of People, but faced resistance from the party.
+In 2019, the Constitutional Democratic Party of Japan tried to absorb Democratic Party of People, but faced resistance from the party.
 Discussions resumed in year 2020, but due to split in opinion among members of the party at the time regarding whether to join CDPJ, it's announced on August 24 in the year both CDPJ and DPFP were dissolved and re-established as new CDPJ and DPFP, with only some of old DPFP members joining the new CDPJ.
-Difference in positions in policies have been cited as reason for why some members and supporting groups of DPFP didn't join CDPJ at the time, including CDPJ's opposition of consumption tax cut, opposition to constitution amendment, push for zero nuclear, and that CDPJ did not name itself as reformist-centrist.
+Difference in positions in policies have been cited as reason for why some members and supporting groups of DPFP did not join CDPJ at the time, including CDPJ's opposition of consumption tax cut, opposition to constitution amendment, push for zero nuclear, and that the CDPJ did not name itself as reformist-centrist.

-As a result of this decision, the old DPFP dissolved on 11 September 2020 and the application for dissolution submitted to the government on 14 September 2020, and the new DPFP is subsequently established on 15 September 2020.
+As a result of this decision, the old DPFP dissolved on 11 September 2020 and the application for dissolution submitted to the government on 14 September 2020, and the new DPFP is subsequently established on 15 September 2020, retaining the DPFP name and branding.
 After the establishment of new DPFP, the new party decided not to join left-leaning opposition coalition which featured CDPJ, Japan Communist Party, Social Democratic Party, and Reiwa Shinsengumi, due to concern on the coalition's position regarding nuclear power, constitution reform, national security, and tax cut.
 Instead, the party cooperated with Japan Innovation Party for pushing constitutional reform and Tomin First no Kai in election.

-In November 2023, Maehara Seiji and some other parliament members of the party left the party following defeat in party leadership election, critising the executives of Democratic Party For the People at the time being too closely aligned with the Liberal Democratic Party (LDP), such as via the DPFP cooperating with the LDP on legislation and the DPFP intention to support the LDP's supplementary budget for the fiscal year 2024.

-But due to 2023–2024 Japanese slush fund scandal, DPFP voted for support a vote of no confidence against the Kishida cabinet of the LDP-Komeito ruling coalition at the time.
-Because of this opposition, Komeito and LDP removed policy supported by DPFP from the supplementary budget.
-This caused DPFP disengage from discussion with LDP and Komeito and the party instead moved to support candidates from CDPJ in elections against LDP/Komeito coalition.
+In November 2023, Maehara Seiji and some other parliament members of the party left the party following defeat in party leadership election, criticising the executives of Democratic Party For the People at the time being too closely aligned with the Liberal Democratic Party (LDP), such as via the DPFP cooperating with the LDP on legislation and the DPFP intention to support the LDP's supplementary budget for the fiscal year 2024.
+Due to 2023–2024 Japanese slush fund scandal, the DPFP voted for support a vote of no confidence against the Kishida cabinet of the LDP-Komeito ruling coalition at the time.
+Because of this opposition, Komeito and the LDP removed policy supported by the DPFP from the supplementary budget.
+This caused DPFP disengage from discussion with LDP and Komeito, and the party instead moved to support candidates from the CDPJ in elections against the LDP/Komeito coalition. in the 2025 Japanese House of Councillors election, the party came in second in the national popular vote and won 17 seats, surpassing Komeito to become the fourth-largest party in the National Diet overall.
+In December 2025, DPFP reached an agreement for the implementation of its own flagship policies following extensive negotiations with the government.
+Stating that a "relationship of trust has been fostered with Prime Minister Sanae Takaichi", the party voted to approve the FY2026 budget proposal, even while maintaining its status as an opposition party.